deepanshs/csdmpy/docs/source/examples/2D{3}-datasets/2D{3}-datasets.rst

     >>> print (y[0].component_labels[2], y[0].components[2].shape)
     blue (768, 1024)

-The shape (768, 1024) corresponds to the number of points from the list of the independent variable instances.
+The shape (768, 1024) corresponds to the number of points from the each dimension instances.

 .. note::
-        In this example, we do not increase the index of `y` because the indices of y span through the dependent variables.
-Since there is only one dependent variable, the index of `y`, that is ``y[0]``, is set to zero.
-The indices for the :attr:`~csdmpy.DependentVariable.components` and the
+        In this example, since there is only one dependent variable, the index of `y` is set to zero, that is ``y[0]``.
+We do not increase the index of `y`.
+The indices for the
-        :attr:`~csdmpy.DependentVariable.component_labels`,
+        :attr:`~csdmpy.dependent_variables.DependentVariable.components` and the
+        :attr:`~csdmpy.dependent_variables.DependentVariable.component_labels`,
-        on the other hand, span through the number of components.
+        on the other hand, span through the number of components and are incremented.

 Now, to visualize the dataset.